marcelohdez/Atmpt/README.md

 ```

 Then you may either add the newly created `target/release` directory to your
-PATH or, for Linux, you could move the resulting binaries to be used anywhere:
+PATH or, **for Linux**, you could move the resulting binaries to be used
+anywhere:

 ```bash
 mv target/release/atmpt /usr/local/bin/